SolomonAgyire/BrowseCap---Chrome-Extension/PRIVACY.md

 # Privacy Policy for Site Saver Extension

-Last updated: [Current Date]
+Last updated: 04/16/2025

 ## Overview
-Site Saver is committed to protecting your privacy.
+BrowseCap is committed to protecting your privacy.
 This Privacy Policy explains how your information is collected, used, and protected when you use our Chrome extension.

 ## Data Collection and Usage
 ### What we collect: